 Starts to sleep longer at night (6 to 8 hours consistently)

 Has full color vision, able to see at longer distances

 What can my baby say?

-It is very exciting for parents to watch their babies become social beings that can interact with others.
-Every baby develops speech at his or her own rate, but these are some of the common milestones in this age group:
+It is very exciting for parents to watch their babies become social beings who can interact with others.
+Every baby develops speech at their own rate.
+But these are some of the common milestones in this age group:

 Coos and gurgles when talked to, or in response to toys